 Mercato Centrale Firenze gives back to the city an ideal marketplace of taste, redeveloping a vital venue in central Florence.
 It’s a rebirth that returns artisans and their products to the heart of the food scene.

 TheraBox – Self Care Subscription Box – $34.99

 Until 1979 the fruit and vegetable market was held outdoors in the square in front of the triangular area, called the Market Square.
 That same year, work was completed on the first floor equipping it with specially designed benches and cold rooms allowing the fruit and vegetable stands to move indoors.

 In addition to your shopping, you can also find about 500 places to sit and enjoy lunch.
-All dishes prepared inside the Mercato are made using only the raw materials on sale inside the Mercato itself.
+All dishes prepared inside the Mercato are made using products inside the Mercato itself.
 Upstairs is where you can find most of the restaurants – it’s like a gourmet food court and unique dining!
 We enjoy a great meal every time we visit.

 Located upstairs in the corner is The Lorenzo de’ Medici cooking school.
 It regularly organizes cooking classes in both Italian and English.
-We have yet to try the school but hope to one of these visits.
+We have yet to try the school but hope to do one of these visits.